-The board administers milk inspection relation to Grade A milk and milk supplies to assure uniformity of procedures and interpretation of milk inspection regulations.
+The board administers milk inspection in relation to Grade A milk and milk supplies to ensure uniformity of procedures and interpretation of milk inspection regulations.
 The Grade A or fluid milk activities of the state are supported by revenue from inspection fees.

 The manufacturing grade dairy program enforces sanitation and quality standards for manufactured dairy products and provides market testing of all milk at the first point of sale.
-Milk procurers, manufacturing plants, field superintendents, testers, graders, samplers, bulk milk truck operators and market testing laboratories are licensed by the State Milk Board.
+Milk procurers, manufacturing plants, field superintendents, testers, graders, samplers and bulk milk truck operators are licensed by the State Milk Board.